 Flowers are a must-have in my world.
 Any centerpiece, especially a spring tablescape, looks complete with one.
 White flowers tend to be my favorite since they go with anything, but as you can see, I chose blue hydrangeas as part of my spring table decor.
 Use a small vase for a few flowers, or place a full bouquet arrangement in a pitcher like this.
 They can even be ones you’ve picked from outside–no need to be overly extravagant.

 If you aren’t keen on flowers, maybe a bundle of herbs would look nice in a jar for an understated, classic addition.
 Small wooden bowls of fruit are another affordable option to add to the table.
-Especially with more produce in season in the spring.

 I have so many cocktail and wine glasses in my cabinets that I’d be silly to not pull them out for a spring dinner party.
 I love these glasses with silver rims that pair well with the silverware.